RACV Logo

 Day 9: Buenos Aires

-Say ‘hasta luego’ to Lima and board a flight today to Argentina’s fiery capital, Buenos Aires.
-Buenos Aires is the ultimate cosmopolitan city, with Latin passion, European elegance and its own distinctive style.
+Say hasta luego (see you later) to Lima and board a flight to Argentina’s capital, Buenos Aires.
+Buenos Aires is a cosmopolitan city with Latin passion, European elegance and its own distinctive style.
 Your adventure continues with another welcome meeting at 6 pm.
 Your leader will leave a note at the hotel reception telling you where this important meeting will take place.
-If you arrive early, why not visit San Telmo and its weekend antiques market and artists' displays?
+If you arrive early, why not visit the San Telmo neighbourhood to wander cobblestone streets lined with old mansions, cafes and cool shops?
 Or maybe visit Recoleta (the grand cemetery) or Casa Rosada (the Pink House).

 Day 10: Buenos Aires

-This mroning catch a short flight to Posadas, followed by a drive to Ituzaingo (approximately 1 hour).
-Ituizangó will serve as your base to explore the beautiful Ibera Wetlands region in the north of Argentina.
-Spanning more than 15,000 square kilometres, the Ibera wetlands are roughly the size of Belgium, which gives you an idea of how much there is to explore.
-The biodiversity in incredible, and the swamps, lakes and lagoons are home to such creatures as otters, alligators, deer, wolves and black howler monkeys, just to name a few.
-Keep a look out too for those oddly noble-looking creatures, the capybaras.
-These cousins of guinea pigs are the largest rodents in the world.
+This morning, take a short flight to Posadas followed by a drive to Ituzaingo – a riverside city on the banks of the Parana River and your base to explore the Ibera Wetlands region.
+Spanning over 15,000 square kilometres, these wetlands are roughly the size of Belgium, which gives you an idea of how much there is to explore.
+The biodiversity is incredible, and the swamps, lakes and lagoons are home to many creatures including otters, alligators, deer, wolves and black howler monkeys to name a few.
+Also keep a look out for those oddly noble-looking creatures, the capybaras – cousins of the guinea pig and the largest rodents in the world.

-Take part on a full day (approximately 8-10 hour) walking tour and car safari with a guide.
-You might see any number of obscure species – maybe caiman or swamp deer, perhaps even an armadillo, or a flock of rhea (which are like a South American equivalent of an emu).
+Today you’ll do full day tour and safari of the wetlands with a local guide.
+You could see an array of mammals, reptiles and birds – maybe caiman or swamp deer, an armadillo, or a flock of rhea (which are like a South American equivalent of an emu).
 Anacondas, though particularly hard to spot at certain times of the year, are also known to inhabit these wetlands.
-Keep an eye to the sky, as you're bound to catch a glimpse of some of the 350 bird species here, from the sharp-tailed tyrant to the gorgeous and garish yellow robin.
-For lunch enjoy a delicious barbecue (Asado) and even have a go at kneading some dough to bake Argentinian bread.
-Chat to your friendly hosts and gain insight into everyday life in Argentina while sampling some traditonal mate (tea).
+Keep an eye to the sky, as you're bound to catch a glimpse of some of the 350 bird species here, from the sharp-tailed tyrant to the gorgeous yellow robin.
+For lunch, tuck into a delicious asado and maybe even have a go at kneading some dough for Argentinian bread.
+The evening is free to unwind or grab dinner with the group.

 Day 13: Foz do Iguazu